rei/rei-cedar-docs/docs/components/rating/README.md

 Many WCAG requierments are contextual to their implementation.
 To ensure that usage of this component complies with accessibility guidelines you are responcible for the following:

-- Always provide a `href` attribute.
-Empty `href` attributes are not considered true links and are not accessible to keyboard users.
+- When linking the rating component be sure to provide a valid `href` value

 <br/>